Planning a Successful Promotional Campaign

 - Your message stimulates the recipients, and they take action.

-The question is how do you achieve these outcomes with your campaign?
-The process is easy, but it takes "planning" time.
+The question is how you achieve these outcomes with your campaign.
+The process is natural, but it takes "planning" time.
 Here are seven steps that will get your campaign off to the right start.

 Assess Marketing Communication Opportunities

-It's important in this first step to examine and understand the needs of your target market.
+It's essential to examine and understand the needs of your target market.
 Who is your message going out to?
 Current users, influencers among individuals, decision-makers, groups, or the general public?

 What Communication Channels Will You Use?